 Some beers that I’ve brewed with lots of hops do tend to have what I think is referred to as a “grassy” flavor, as noted by Palmer.
 It’s not necessarily bad, but it’s not the character of the hops that I’m looking for.
 At this point, I think that this flavor was caused by using improperly-stored hops.
 In a six-gallon (23-liter) boil, I’ve added one ounce (28 g) at 15 minutes before flameout, 11 ounces (312 g) at flameout (with 10 minutes of post-flameout natural cooling), and an additional 2 ounces (57 g) during dry-hopping, and not noted any grassy flavor (but lots of wonderful citrusy flavor).
 All of these additions were made with properly-stored hops, which may have been a critical factor.
 (In fact, that beer turned out quite well and measured only 41 IBUs.)

 By adding lots of hops late in the boil, IBUs are difficult to predict using standard models.
 On the one hand, additions close to flameout will produce more IBUs than predicted by standard formulas because of continued heat after flameout; on the other hand, once you get above 2 ounces (57 g) of AA 10% hops in a 6-gallon (23-liter) boil, IBUs increase less than standard models will predict.
 The mIBU model addresses flameout additions but not high levels of alpha-acid concentration.
-More to come on this topic when I have more time.
-In the meantime, I’ve learned to not fear large amounts of well-preserved flameout hops with a 10-minute rest period before forced cooling.
+A different post provides a hopping-rate correction factor that is linked to alpha-acid solubility.
+At any rate, I’ve learned to not fear large amounts of well-preserved flameout hops with a 10-minute rest period before forced cooling.

 I’ve heard about, but not yet had time to try, the following techniques: